-5. CONCLUSION
+7. CONCLUSION

+Yet effective scheduling in data grid environments is challenging, due to a need to address a variety of metrics and constraints (e.g., resource utilization, response time,) while dealing with multiple, potentially independent sources of jobs and a large number of storage, compute, and network resources.
 Considering various requirements of jobs during scheduling decision within Grid environments is the main concern of this paper.
 The scheduler can make "intelligent" decisions by taking into account the changing state of the network, the locality and the size of the data and the computational power.
-To achieve a more appropriate scheduling in Grids, an algorithm named HJS is proposed in this paper to discuss the problem of simultaneously considering data-intensive and computation-intensive dimensions of the jobs.
-The HJS strategy takes network characteristics as a primary class criterion in the scheduling decision, along with computations and data.
-It was also deduced that a combination of data transfer cost, network cost and computation cost can considerably optimize the Grid scheduling and execution process which was the key message of the HJS scheduling approach.
-A grid simulator (i.e. OptorSim) was utilized to evaluate the HJS algorithm.
+To achieve a more appropriate scheduling in Grids, an algorithm named CJS is proposed in this paper to discuss the problem of simultaneously considering data-intensive and computation-intensive dimensions of the jobs.

+The CJS strategy takes network characteristics as a primary class criterion in the scheduling decision, along with computations and data.
+It was also deduced that a combination of data transfer cost, network cost and computation cost can considerably optimize the Grid scheduling and execution process which was the key message of the CJS scheduling approach.
+A grid simulator (i.e. OptorSim) was utilized to evaluate the CJS algorithm.
 The simulation results showed that the new algorithm enhanced the performance of the grid environment and thus, decreased the job's average total time.
 From a simulation perspective, it will be interesting to evaluate the results in more complex networks.
 Another interesting issue, is modeling a real grid scenario, with the existing resources and real job traces.